ibm-cloud-docs/security-services/deployment-guide.md

 More details are available [here](/docs/account?topic=account-resource-reclamation&interface=cli).

-#### 4. Undeploy `1 - core-security-services-kms`
+#### 4. Undeploy `1 - Key management`
 {: #deployment-guide-undeploy-kms}

-You can now undeploy `1 - core-security-services-kms` in the project.
+You can now undeploy `1 - Key management` in the project.

 #### 5. Delete project
 {: #deployment-guide-undeploy-project}

-After all configurations are undeployed, you can delete the project.
-You can also delete the project first to delete all configurations if you do not want to delete stacks one by one.
+After all member configurations are undeployed, you can delete the project.
+You can also delete the project first to delete all member configurations if you do not want to delete stacks one by one.